brandonmcgraw/VenueMap/README.md

 VenueMap
 ========

-VenueMap: Create a simple map-based iPhone app using Microsoft Excel
+A tool for creating a simple map-based iPhone app using Microsoft Excel and a healthy amount of copy and paste.